Leo Blanken, Assistant Professor

 - Utilizing game theoretic concepts and tools to refine military strategic choice

-Leo J Blanken and Jason J Lepore, "Performance Measurement in Military Operations: Information versus Incentives" (currently under review at Defence and Peace Economics)
+Leo J Blanken and Jason J Lepore, "Performance Measurement in Military Operations: Information versus Incentives", accepted for publication in Defence and Peace Economics.

 Leo J Blanken 2012 "Reconciling Strategic Studies...with Itself: A Common Framework for Choosing among Strategies" Defense and Security Analysis 28(4): 275-287